Categorical Equivariant Deep Learning: Category-Equivariant Neural Networks and Universal Approximation Theorems: Conclusion

 We formulated category-equivariant neural networks (CENNs) and proved the equivariant universal approximation theorem for them: finite-depth CENNs are dense in the space of equivariant continuous transformations.
 The framework unifies group/groupoid-, poset/lattice- and graph/sheaf-based models and yields universal approximation theorems for them as corollaries of the general theorem in the categorical setup (for these examples, see the appendix below).

 We finally remark on the applicability of the framework developed here.
 The categorical equivariant deep learning framework provides a unified language for modeling data having diverse forms of symmetry, relation, or compositional structure.
 By representing these structures as categories, the framework generalizes the classical notion of equivariance beyond group actions to any system of morphisms capturing consistent transformations among data objects.
-Different categories formalize different manifestations of symmetry: groups encode global geometric invariances such as rotations or translations; monoids describe irreversible or causal transformations in sequential or temporal data; posets and lattices capture hierarchical and logical dependencies as in taxonomies, ontologies, or formal concept analysis; graphs represent relational symmetries underlying message-passing and network interactions; and sheaves express local-to-global coherence of spatial or topological fields.
+Different categories formalize different manifestations of symmetry: groups encode global geometric invariances such as rotations or translations; monoids describe irreversible or causal transformations in sequential or temporal data; posets and lattices capture hierarchical and logical dependencies as in taxonomies, ontologies, or formal concept analysis; graphs represent relational symmetries underlying message--passing and network interactions; and sheaves express local--to--global coherence of spatial or topological fields.
 Within this setting, data representations are functors assigning feature spaces to objects, and neural layers are natural transformations that commute with all structural transports defined by the category.
-This categorical formulation thus subsumes a wide spectrum of architectures, from convolutional and group-equivariant networks to sheaf and graph neural networks, under a single theoretical principle, enabling the systematic design of symmetry-aware and compositional structure-aware learning models across geometry, logic, dynamics, and complex relational domains.
+This categorical formulation thus subsumes a wide spectrum of architectures, from convolutional and group--equivariant networks to sheaf and graph neural networks, under a single theoretical principle, enabling the systematic design of symmetry--aware and compositional structure--aware learning models across geometry, logic, dynamics, and complex relational domains.